stephengaito/documentArchive/design/architecture/Readme.md

 over Lua->C, C->C, C->Lua and Lua->Lua interfaces.
 (What about
 {JoyLoL, String-template}<->XXX interfaces?)

-We produce the following collection of tools:
+We produce the following collection of extensions:

 1. **Language parser(s)**: We simply parse JoyLoL to an 'Abstract Parse Tree'.
 However, since JoyLoL is explicitly its own formal semantics, the